How do overdraft fees work?

 You're dinged with an overdraft fee when you don’t have enough money in your bank account to cover a withdrawal, a bill payment or a check — but the bank lets the transaction go through anyway.

 The bank makes up the difference and expects you to pay that money back, and then some.

 The "and then some" is the overdraft fee.
 It's a penalty you're charged whenever your bank backs you up after your account goes into the negative.
 In bank language, your account has become overdrawn.

-If you keep overdrawing your account and racking up overdraft fees over the course of several days, many banks will charge an additional fee, called an "extended overdraft fee."
+If you keep overdrawing your account and racking up overdraft fees over the course of several days, many banks will charge an additional fee, called an "extended" or "sustained" overdraft fee.
 That might be as much as $40.